apache/pekko-connectors/docs/src/main/paradox/influxdb.md

 @@@warning { title="API may change" }

-Alpakka InfluxDB was added in Alpakka 1.1.0 in July 2019 and is marked as "API may change".
+Apache Pekko Connectors InfluxDB is marked as "API may change".
 Please try it out and suggest improvements.

-Furthermore, the major InfluxDB update to [version 2.0](https://www.influxdata.com/products/influxdb) is expected to bring API and dependency changes to Alpakka InfluxDB.
+Furthermore, the major InfluxDB update to [version 2.0](https://www.influxdata.com/products/influxdb) is expected to bring API and dependency changes to Apache Pekko Connectors InfluxDB.

 @@@